All Episodes

 Absolutely.

-Well, I I certainly don't think that Donald Trump didn't know of my case, at least not on those last few days.
+Well, I certainly don't think that Donald Trump didn't know of my case, at least not on those last few days.

 I mean, you know, destruction of government property and wit and evidence tampering is what they were claiming.

-Um and that carries a pretty stiff sentence.
+And that carries a pretty stiff sentence.

-Um and they were claiming that I had thrown away the vaccines that the government still owned when they were sitting in my fridge here in my office.
+And they were claiming that I had thrown away the vaccines that the government still owned when they were sitting in my fridge here in my office.

-So, you know, you asked me earlier why do I think they threw this case out.
+So, you know, you asked me earlier, why do I think they threw this case out?

 I think that they were losing the case.

-Um this is you know, it was called Operation Warp Speed.
+This is, you know, it was called Operation Warp Speed.

-Nothing else is called operation.
+Nothing else is called Operation.

 That's really interesting.